Kellador/YoNBT/README.md

 Low level classes representing the underlying NBT structure, allowing you to create new tag entries in decoded NBT files or to create whole NBT files from scratch.
 Be sure to familiarize yourself with the [NBT Format](http://wiki.vg/NBT) beforehand.

+A few utility functions to make working with this library easier, especially if you're just using it from a Python REPL for quick edits.

 ## Basic Usage
 ### Encoding and Decoding